adriandragdolby/react-native-video/README.md

 * **true** - Let background audio/music from other apps play

 Platforms: Android Exoplayer

+#### extensionRenderMode
+Sets the extension renderer mode, which determines if and how available extension renderers are used.
+Note that extensions must be included in the application build for them to be considered available.
+* **0 (default)** EXTENSION_RENDERER_MODE_OFF Do not allow use of extension renderers.
+* **1** EXTENSION_RENDERER_MODE_ON Allow use of extension renderers.
+Extension renderers are indexed *after* core renderers of the same type
+* **2** EXTENSION_RENDERER_MODE_PREFER Allow use of extension renderers.
+Extension renderers are indexed *before* core renderers of the same type.
+* **-1** Select one of above modes depending on device supported media codecs.
+  * audio/ac4 is supported then EXTENSION_RENDERER_MODE_OFF is selected
+  * otherwise EXTENSION_RENDERER_MODE_PREFER is selected

+Platforms: Android ExoPlayer

 ### DRM
 To setup DRM please follow [this guide](./DRM.md)